 “‘I’ll give you my address!’ he yelled back.

-“I went through my contract to try to figure out if he could sue me for quitting the company.
+“I went through my contract to figure out if he could sue me for quitting the company.
 I was poring through the various sections and subsections when I heard the beep of an incoming e-mail from Vince.

-“I didn’t understand Vince’s logic in offering me the starring role in a straight-to-DVD movie that would take me six weeks to film and be seen by a few hundred thousand people, yet refuse to allow me to host a prime-time TV show that would take me a week to film and be seen by millions.
+I didn’t understand Vince’s logic in offering me the starring role in a straight-to-DVD movie that would take me six weeks to film and be seen by a few hundred thousand people, yet refuse to allow me to host a prime-time TV show that would take me a week to film and be seen by millions.

 “I told him I wasn’t interested in ‘taping a film’ and asked him to rethink his decision.
 A few hours later, he called me again, and this time it was a different Vince on the line.

 “I suggested stock options or a signing bonus for my next contract, and he was hesitant because he’d never done anything like that before.
-I refused to negotiate a new deal or come back to the WWE until he made things financially right,” Jericho said in his book.
+I refused to negotiate a new deal or return to the WWE until he made things financially right,” Jericho said in his book.

 “Conversely, I realized not keeping him in the loop and not telling him I was up for the job was the wrong thing to do.
 It was very disrespectful to him, and I’m sorry for that.
 But the whole situation brought us closer as business associates and friends.”

 Chris Jericho stood up for himself, didn’t back down, got what he wanted with a bit of negotiation, and in the end, earned the respect of Vince McMahon.